Episode 9: The G in ESG: How Does Governance Impact Investment Returns, and Why

 Ruth: Yeah.
 So this is a question because typically is when things go wrong, you go back and you point fingers at oh, the corporate governance of the firm.
 So recently we had a couple of examples.
-There was a recent one in the UK where thousands of people lost their jobs, [inaudible 00:25:47] were stranded and
+There was a recent one in the UK where thousands of people lost their jobs and were stranded.

 Rafe: This was a famous travel company, right?

 Ruth: Yeah.
 You were traveling at the time?

 Rafe: Thankfully.
 No. You were coming from personal experience for a beat there.

 Jack: I watched from my desk saying to myself for once, I'm not the one stuck at the terminal.
 This is fabulous.

 Ruth: So they're shareholder rights.
 Nobody was monitoring, no accountability, because at the end of the day, we're all shareholders because we're all pensioners.
 We all have mutual funds.
 We have all index fund.
 So it is relevant to every single one of us from the bottom to the top how our money is invested and yeah.